Two frontiers, drawn at the same time.

 Applied AI: RAG and Fine-tuning

-I fine-tune open models, mostly Gemma 4, on a single A100, and build RAG over real databases.
+Fine-tuning open models, mostly Gemma 4, on a single A100, and RAG over real databases.
 The unglamorous layer that decides whether an AI product is trustworthy or just a good demo.

 Toolbelt